ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 # Introduction

-  Express.js is great frameworks for making a node.js REST APIs however it doesn't gives you any clue on how to organizing your node.js project.
+  Express.js is great frameworks for making a node.js REST APIs however it doesn't give you any clue on how to organizing your node.js project.

   While it may sound silly, this is a real problem.

   The correct organization of your node.js project structure will avoid duplication of code, will improve stability, and potentially, will help you scale your services if is done correctly.

-  This posts is extense research, from my years of experience dealing with poor structured node.js project, bad patterns, and countless hours of refactoring code and moving things around.
+  This post is extense research, from my years of experience dealing with a poor structured node.js project, bad patterns, and countless hours of refactoring code and moving things around.

   If you need help to align your node.js project architecture, just drop me a letter at santiago@softwareontheroad.com